Dirk-Sandberg/FirebaseLoginScreen/README.md

                 app.user_localId = self.localId
                 app.user_idToken = self.idToken

+Make sure the FirebaseLoginScreen is the first screen in your `ScreenManager`.

+That's it!
+Run your app and enjoy your login screen.

 <h5><b>--------- NOTE: ENABLE EMAIL AUTHENTICATION ---------</b></h5>
 Your Firebase project must be allowed to register users through an email and